jsoma/data-studio-projects-2022/README.md

 * Move `main-article1.html` into a folder called `main-article1`, then rename the file `index.html`.
 That way the project can be found at **/main-article1** instead of **/main-article1.html**.
 [Read more about index.html here](https://www.thoughtco.com/index-html-page-3466505)
 * Has sideways scrollbars in mobile version – check padding, margins, image widths
-* Minimum font size should be 12px, enlarge text in Illustrator
-   * Text `A Flourish chart` is too small at 11px
-   * Text `A Flourish chart` is too small at 11px
-   * Text `` is too small at 11px
-   * Text `A Flourish chart` is too small at 11px

 **https://msc-joel.github.io/main-article3.html**